 Two House – The northern kingdom of Israel (aka Ephraim) was scattered across much of the known world by the Assyrian empire in the 8th century BC.
 Most of their descendants were assimilated into the nations to which they were scattered and forgot their identity.
-They did not become distinct nations such as various Germanic and Celtic tribes, but were absorbed those and many other nations all over the world.
+They did not become distinct nations such as various Germanic and Celtic tribes, but were absorbed into many other nations all over the world.
 When God regathers all of His people to the land, a remnant of both Ephraim and Judah will be called out of the nations and each will bring a mixed multitude with them.
 Ephraim and his companions will be joined with Judah and his companions under the banner of Messiah Yeshua.
 It doesn’t matter today whether anyone is a member of this or that tribe or an Ephraimite or a Jew.
 Such things are needlessly divisive and distracting.
 What matters is faith in Yeshua and obedience to Torah.
 (Video playlist: Who Is Israel?)

 Marriage – “Marriage” is an English word, and there is no direct equivalent in the Hebrew scriptures.
 However, the concept that the word represents is solidly founded in the very first chapters of Genesis and reinforced throughout all the other books in the Bible.
 Marriage is a shadow of our relationship with God, and it is vital to the continued health of civilization.
 No government of man has authority to approve, disapprove, make, or unmake any marriage that meets God’s standards.
 Marriage licenses are an attempt to take authority where none is possible.
 They are meaningless before God except as a statement of rebellion against Him.
 A marriage is between one man and one woman.
 “Gay marriage” is nothing but a self-indulgent, self-destructive fantasy in which two people and their associates engage in activity for which God has said they should be killed and then pretend it’s perfectly normal and God-approved.